leolee99/leolee99.github.io/_pages/about.md

 subtitle: <a href='mailto:18th.leolee@gmail.com' target="_blank">18th.leolee@gmail.com</a>
 <br>
 <br>
-Hope research be the goal, not the tool.
+Let research be the goal, not the tool.

 profile: